 What does the Industrial Organizational Psychology Concentration prepare me for?

-A solid background in Industrial Organizational (IO) Psychology and the disciplines it draws from will prepare you well for more advanced studies in IO Psychology, other areas of applied psychology, and business programs.
-Our course work, covering both managerial and human resources topics, will also prepare you well for working in business settings.
-The required and recommended courses in the IO Psychology concentration will not only provide you with the content knowledge of this field but will help you develop the skills required for the approaches that characterize applied psychology.
+A solid background in industrial organizational (IO) psychology and the disciplines it draws from will prepare you well for more advanced studies in IO psychology, other areas of applied psychology, and business programs.
+Our coursework, covering both managerial and human resources topics, will also prepare you well for working in business settings.
+The required and recommended courses in the IO psychology concentration will provide you with the content knowledge of this field and help you develop the skills required for the approaches that characterize applied psychology.

 Do I have to go to graduate school?